VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 ![Hellow world! blade](../../assets/images/docs/screen-hellow-world-blade.png)

-## Compile and debug
+## First compile and debug

 To debug C# code at run-time you have to attach debugger to IIS instance.
 In Visual Studio:

-1. Click "Debug" from the menu bar
+1. Click "Debug" from the menu bar;
-2. Click "Attach to Process"
+2. Click "Attach to Process";
-3. Check the "Show processes from all users" checkbox in the bottom left corner
+3. Check the "Show processes from all users" checkbox in the bottom left corner;
-4. Select aspnet_wp.exe, w3p.exe, or w3wp.exe from the process list
+4. Select aspnet_wp.exe, w3p.exe, or w3wp.exe from the process list;
-5. Click "Attach"
+5. Click "Attach".

 To debug JS code at run-time use special debugging tools in browser.
 You can read more about Chrome debug tools and how to debug any JS issue in this [article](https://javascript.info/debugging-chrome).
 To simplify debugging of java script in a module, change platform Web.config, app settings VirtoCommerce:EnableBundlesOptimizations to false: